Tag: #HikingSriLanka

 Throughout history, Ritigala Sri Lanka played an important role as a defensive stronghold.
 Some believe King Dutugemunu (161–137 BCE) used it as a military base.

-By the 10th century, the monastery was abandoned due to South Indian invasions, leaving behind the mystical ruins we see today.
+By the 10th century, the monastery was abandoned.
+This happened due to South Indian invasions.
+It left behind the mystical ruins we see today.

 Present-Day Ritigala: A Protected Natural & Historical Site